Ada-Developers-Academy/core-unit-3/functions/problem-set-functions.md

 1. `giveGreeting`, which is a reference to a function that accepts a single string parameter
 1. `name`

+and returns a responses as shown in the table below:

 | <div style="width:200px;">`giveGreeting`</div> | <div style="width:125px;">`name`</div> | Expected Return Value
 --- | --- | ---
 `giveCasualGreeting` | `'Miranda'` | `'Howdy, Miranda!
 I hope this letter finds you well.'`